intelligenthack/intelligentcache/README.md

 ### Reading a value from the cache

-There is a single operation to read from the cache and compute the value in case of a miss, called `GetSet`.
+There is a single operation to read from the cache and compute the value in case of a miss, called `GetSetAsync` or `GetSet` for the synchronous version.
 It takes a cache key, a callback and a duration.
 If the cache contains a value for the specified key, that value is returned immediately.
 Otherwise, the callback is invoked to compute the value, which is then stored into the cache for the specified duration.

-In most cases, caching data is as simple as wrapping the existing code by a call to `GetSet`.
+In most cases, caching data is as simple as wrapping the existing code by a call to `GetSet` or `GetSetAsync`.

 The following example shows how to get a value from the cache.